cloud-gov/cg-ui/README.md

 SASS compilation configs can be found in [next.config.js](./next.config.js)

-USWDS theme settings can be configured in [assets/stylesheets/uswds-settings.scss](./assets/stylesheets/uswds-settings.scss).

-The global SASS entrypoint is [assets/stylesheets/styles.scss](./assets/stylesheets/styles.scss)
+The global SASS entrypoint is [assets/stylesheets/styles.scss](./assets/stylesheets/styles.scss).
+USWDS theme settings are configured at the top of that file.

 Our team keeps custom CSS/SASS to a minimum and takes a [utilities-first](https://designsystem.digital.gov/utilities/) approach.